 7-Eleven and financial services provider PayNearMe teamed up to create a mobile app for financial service management.
 And as it turns out, some online casinos, such as TropicanaCasino.com, BetfairCasino.com, and VirginCasino.com all accept deposits made through PayNearMe.

 It’s easy to deposit money in online casinos once you’re acquainted with the methods.
 But be sure you know who you’re dealing with before you break open your bank.
-Make sure that every online casino you’re considering is legal, regulated, and licensed to offer NJ online casino games.
+Make sure that every online casino you’re considering is legal, regulated, and licensed to offer real money online casino games.